awslabs/aws-saas-boost/docs/user-guide.md

 The breakdown of compute trends is focused on CPU and memory at this point.
 You'll see a graph on the left that illustrated the general consumption trends and a graph on the right that illustrates specific tenant consumption patterns.

 #### CPU Utilization
-When you select **Compute** option from the **Dashboard** menu, you will be presented with a colletion of compute related graphs.
+When you select **Compute** option from the **Dashboard** menu, you will be presented with a collection of compute related graphs.
 CPU utilization is represented with another P50, P70, P90 graph that shows the CPU consumption over a window of time.
 Each of these three lines gives you a sense of how CPU consumption is distributed across your tenants.
 Are most tenants pressing the CPU or are most under consumed?
 These are questions you'll be able to answer from the CPU utilization graph that could influence the sizing of your application and tenant environments.
 Figure 28 provides an example of a CPU utilization graph.

 The CPU utilization also includes a graph that illustrates the tenants that are the top consumers of CPU resources.
 These two graphs provide a macro level view into which tenants are placing load on the CPU in specific windows of time.